 The organiser of the bell-ringing at St Paul’s, Bill Thew, says the church’s bells are similar to those at the cathedral and it takes eight people to toll them.
 He also said that the church had suffered some damage in the earthquake but the bell tower is unscathed.

-As an aside, does Sarah Palin claim the Godwits as part of her
+As an aside, does Sarah Palin claim the Godwits as part of her constituency of voters?

-At about the same time that the Godwits were seen, another visitor was arriving some 360 kms to the south.
+At about the same time that the Godwits were seen, another visitor was arriving some 360 km to the south.
 And the bells rang out in Dunedin, marking the arrival of a Royal Albatross (tagged and named Rob ) at the world’s only mainland breeding colony at Taiaroa Head.

 It was the second year running that Rob was the first springtime arrival.